COVID-19 pandemic in Australia: Lifting measures

-On July 2 as COVID-19 cases began increasing due to the colder months, it was revealed that Australian health officials were discussing the return of the indoor mask mandate.
+On 2 July, as COVID-19 cases began increasing due to the colder months, it was revealed that Australian health officials were discussing the return of the indoor mask mandate.
 This ultimately never came to fruition.
-In mid-July New South Wales Premier Dominic Perrottet pushed for COVID-19 isolation requirements to be dropped all together or at least reduced to 5 days.
+In mid-July, New South Wales Premier Dominic Perrottet pushed for COVID-19 isolation requirements to be dropped all together or at least reduced to 5 days.
 This was rejected due to the ongoing winter wave.
-On September 9 restrictions again began relaxing.
+On 9 September restrictions again began relaxing.
 The mask mandate on aircraft was scrapped nationwide and Western Australia ended the mask mandate on passenger transport.
 At the same time the isolation time for COVID-19 cases was reduced to 5 days.
-September 9 was also the last day cases were reported daily in Australia as the country transitioned to weekly reporting instead.
-On September 14, COVID-19 disaster payment for people who had to isolate due to COVID-19 was extended so long as isolating was mandated by the government.
-South Australia, New South Wales, Queensland all ended the mask mandate on passenger transport on September 21.
-Victoria ended the mandate on September 22 after it had been in place since June 2020.
+9 September was also the last day cases were reported daily in Australia as the country transitioned to weekly reporting instead.
+On 14 September, COVID-19 disaster payment for people who had to isolate due to COVID-19 was extended so long as isolating was mandated by the government.
+South Australia, New South Wales, Queensland all ended the mask mandate on passenger transport on 21 September.
+Victoria ended the mandate on 22 September after it had been in place since June 2020.

-On September 30, all Australian leaders declared the emergency response finished and announced the end of the requirement for people to isolate from October 14 if they have COVID-19 due in part due to high levels of 'hybrid immunity' and very low case numbers.
-For all legal intents and purposes, the pandemic was declared over.
-Victoria ended its pandemic declaration on October 13 and testing was as a result also scaled back as Rapid Antigen Tests would no longer need to be reported in Victoria, and also New South Wales.
+On 30 September, all Australian leaders declared the emergency response finished and announced the end of the requirement for people to isolate from 14 October if they had COVID-19.
+This was due in part due to high levels of 'hybrid immunity' and very low case numbers.
+Victoria ended its pandemic declaration on 13 October and testing was as a result also scaled back, as Rapid Antigen Tests would no longer need to be reported in Victoria, and also New South Wales.

-On November 1 Queensland's state of emergency was left to expire and the last restrictions were removed, however a recommendation 'traffic light' system was introduced to advise Queenslanders on when it was recommended to isolate for COVID-19 or when they were advised to wear a mask.
-Western Australia let its state of emergency expire on November 4 and also ended the last restrictions.
-The Northern Territory ended the last post-emergency directions on November 11.
-South Australia allowed the remaining public health directions to expire on November 23.
-New South Wales ended its state public health emergency on November 30.
-The last COVID-19 restriction in Australia was ended on December 28 with the Australian Capital Territory repealing its COVID-19 management direction, used just for enforcing test reporting.
+On 1 November, Queensland's state of emergency was left to expire and the last restrictions were removed, however a recommendation 'traffic light' system was introduced to advise Queenslanders on when it was recommended to isolate for COVID-19 or when they were advised to wear a mask.
+Western Australia let its state of emergency expire on 4 November and also ended the last restrictions.
+The Northern Territory ended the last post-emergency directions on 11 November.
+South Australia allowed the remaining public health directions to expire on 23 November.
+New South Wales ended its state public health emergency on 30 November.
+The last COVID-19 restriction in Australia was ended on 28 December with the Australian Capital Territory repealing its COVID-19 management direction, used just for enforcing test reporting.

+Post pandemic

+In the winter of 2023, for the first time since before the pandemic, other viral diseases such as influenza and respiratory syncytial virus were more prevalent in the community and hospitals.
+Queensland as a result, dropped its traffic light system which had been on green and not recommending mask wearing anywhere for several months.
+Cost of living pressures and the fatigue caused by the pandemic were blamed on low influenza vaccination uptake in 2023.